SARAH VS. THE CAVEAT EMPTOR

 She couldn't go back, and if she were honest, she didn't want to go forward alone.

 But she was alone.
 No one knew where she was.
 She didn't even know where she was.

 A few plovers picked at the sand, moving from spot to spot, racing down to the water's edge and then back up as the waves seethed in.
-She let her gaze drift out over the ocean, watching the waves lap at the shore, the whitecaps rolling over and over, their movements endless and calming.
-The thin line of gold over the horizon, now edged with pink and orange above, and grayish-lavender and blue below, was brilliant and beautiful, in a muted sort of way.
-It echoed in her like a live, restless painting of how she felt, writ large.
+She let her gaze drift out over the ocean, watching as the waves lapped at the shore, the whitecaps rolling over and over, their movements endless and calming.
+The thin line of gold over the horizon, now edged with pink and orange above, and grayish-lavender and blue below, was brilliant in a muted sort of way.
+It all echoed in her like a live, restless painting of how she felt, writ large.